 So if it’s not published, and copyright protects a work automatically, why do you need to register it?
 Unpublished doesn’t necessarily mean the work isn’t out in the world.
 And if the work is infringed upon, registering the work with the Office gives you rights in a court of law.
 The Office outlines the benefits of registration in Circular 1: Copyright Basics and in our Frequently Asked Questions on copyright.gov.
 You may be able to register your group of unpublished works together, as discussed in Circular 24: Group Registration of Unpublished Works and Circular 42: Copyright Registration of Photographs.

 When you register your work—published or unpublished—with the Copyright Office, you need to provide a copy or copies of the work for examination.
 Chapter 1500 of the Compendium discusses copyright deposits in depth.
 The Copyright Office then maintains the deposit copy, or the Library of Congress may add the copy to its collections.
 If the Copyright Office maintains a deposit, it is available for inspection on-site only through the Records Research and Certification Section.
+Inspection includes a $200 minimum fee to retrieve the deposit from storage.
 The Office does not allow visitors to make copies of deposits without the copyright owner’s permission unless the party is in prospective or actual litigation.
 If the Library acquires the deposit, its availability often depends on its copyright status.
 While works that have entered the public domain might be available on the Library of Congress’s website, works in the collection that are still under copyright protection are only available to view in person.

 How are unpublished copyright deposits used?
 Often, deposits are requested for litigation.
 But, they can also be used for research at the Library.
 Director, performer, and musical theater historian Ben West found registrations for published and unpublished scripts and scores in the copyright records while conducting research for Show Time!
 Trilogy, a three-part documentary about the history of American musical theater from the mid-1800s through 1999.
 He then was able to visit the Library’s Music Division to view the deposits that the Library had acquired.